Nonye2K3/chia/Beginners-Guide.md

 Chia is a new type of cryptocurrency.
 Here is some basic information to get started.

 A concept that is repeated a few times below-- Chia is based on capacity of pre-stored random looking data that the user creates and stores--making the blockchain consensus extremely fast/green.
 It an improvement over proof of work blockchains, which rely on fast graphic cards and custom machines doing millions of calculations per second, and wasting a lot of electricity.
+Chia also has many improvements to scripting (chialisp), scripting environment, cryptography (BLS signatures), and scalability, and aims to be a simple, secure, and powerful blockchain.

 ## How it works